 - Does not in any manner constitute an integral part of a structure

-For a list of property that under normal conditions remains tangible personal property after installation, see Appendix D.
+For a list of property that under normal conditions remains tangible personal property after installation, refer to Iowa Administrative Code rule 701—219.11.

-Items that are manufactured as tangible personal property can become structures.
-The determination is made on an item-by-item basis.
+Items that are manufactured as tangible personal property can become a structure.
+The determination is factual and made on an item-by-item basis.

 - Degree of architectural and engineering skills necessary to design and construct the structure